onecommons/unfurl/tosca-package/README.md

 * Reduced learning curve.
 By mapping to TOSCA syntax to existing language constructs like classes and methods and by rely on type inference we can present a simpler and more intuitive mental model to developers.
 For example, TOSCA's notions of requirements, capabilities, properties, and artifacts are all represented the same way as regular Python attributes assigned to a Python class.

 * IDE and tooling integration.
-You can take of all of the existing IDE and tooling integrations for the host language.
+You can take advantage of all of the existing IDE and tooling integrations for the host language (ie. Python).

 ![VS Code displaying tooltip](https://github.com/onecommons/unfurl/raw/main/tosca-package/vs-tosca-python-error-tooltip.png)